Philip Howell: Battle of the Somme

-Howell returned to the Western Front during the impending build up for the Battle of the Somme, which had largely been forced on the new British commander in chief, Field Marshal Douglas Haig, by French pressure to relieve the attrition being sustained at Verdun.
-He was appointed chief of staff and second-in-command to II Corps which formed part of General Sir Hubert Gough's Fifth Army.
+Howell returned to the Western Front during the impending build up for the Battle of the Somme, which had been brought forward in time, and with a reduced French role, by French pressure on the new British commander in chief, General Douglas Haig, to relieve the attrition being sustained at Verdun.
+He was appointed chief of staff and second-in-command to II Corps which after being held in reserve on the first day became part of General Sir Hubert Gough's Reserve (later renamed Fifth) Army.
 His corps commander was Lieutenant General Sir Claud Jacob, with whom he forged a strong partnership of command.
 Jacob later wrote "He was the most capable staff officer I have ever come across in all my service."

-Gough's Fifth Army was held back during the opening July offensive at the Somme, which has become the subject of much historical scrutiny.
-Howell took advantage of this time to conduct an entire survey of the battlefield as it developed, and whilst disappointed that once again "lessons had not been learned", sought to find positives from which later actions would benefit.
+Howell took advantage of the lesser role played by Gough's Fifth Army (compared to Henry Rawlinson's Fourth Army) in July on the Somme to conduct an entire survey of the battlefield as it developed, and whilst disappointed that once again "lessons had not been learned", sought to find positives from which later actions would benefit.
 As a result of this, Douglas Haig requested that he compile a confidential report.

 Earlier in the war, Howell had actively sought to prevent the sending of battalions made up and commanded entirely by "green" conscripts.
 In one letter he outlines this in an annotated argument in which he points out that an army created from mixing new raw arrivals with experienced non-commissioned officers and soldiers to create a unit that was "fairly good throughout" was preferable to one made entirely of untrained conscripts in which "a small part was very good whilst the remainder were indifferent."
 He was, therefore, opposed to "pals" battalions in essence, and after the initial Somme offensive reorganized some of the decimated remnants of some of these into the more experienced units of his command.
 More particularly he was adamant that divisional, brigade, and battalion commanders be properly briefed prior to any engagement.